Milleus/milleus.github.io/_posts/2018-10-24-why-we-should-have-specialised-career-progression-tracks.md

 I'm still unsure if we can specialise deeper? because I feel that as of today, our projects are not at that level of challenge where it requires deep specialisation skills.
 There are definitely opportunities for deeper specialisation, but not right now.
 At the very least though, I think there's a lot we can learn from how MINDEF forsaw this issue and dealt with it, thus the introduction of the DXO scheme.
 It allows individuals to specialise in fields that they're interested in, allowing individuals to be managers of skill.
 I've seen some of the work they have done and it's really impressive and deep technological stuff.

-The good new is that when I brought this up to my managers (we really do embrace open culture), not only did they view it as good inputs, they also mentioned that this is something that they have been working on for months.
+The good new is that when I brought this up to my managers, not only did they view it as good inputs, they also mentioned that this is something that they have been working on for months.
 I do believe a concrete plan will be in place, and we will avoid the weird neverending hiring cycle.